svenluijten/env-providers/README.md

 follow the exact same signature as the default ones in `config/app.php`.
 Add ServiceProviders to the `providers` array, and register facades via the `aliases`.

-You can add values to your `development_environments` to whatever you prefer.
+You can add values to the `development_environments` in the configuration file.
 I've assumed some sensible defaults, but feel free to change these or add to them as much as you want.